Top 100 Content Marketing Question: How do you reach an audience that doesn’t know it needs your content?

 - Offers a free sample or discount.

-When buyers don’t recognize that they need your content, smart marketers take these approaches to get on buyers’ radar.
+How to reach an Audience – When buyers don’t recognize that they need your content, smart marketers take these approaches to get on buyers’ radar.
 Help buyers see the problem they have: magnify their needs.